 The Project Overview consists of three questions.
 Your team's answers to these questions will be the first thing judges will read about the project, so make sure they are complete and well-written.
-These responses will be displayed in a gallery of submissions on the Challenge website if your team is selected as a winner or honorable mention.
 Each response has a 100 word limit.

 What is the problem your team addressed for this challenge and how is it related to climate change?